-Some recent events, mentions in the press, or links to the blog are collected here:
+Links to recent events, mentions in the press, or guest writing are collected here:

 Interview (via Instagram live) with Margarita García Robayo for Women in Translation Month 2020 (scroll down the Charco Press Instagram page for access!)